rootsroy/module-21-booksearch/README.md

 ## Description

-Book Search is a Google Books API powered search engine that was built with GraphQL and Apollo Server.
-All users can search books, and they may also save favorite books if they are logged in.
+Book Search is a Google Books API powered search engine builted with Apollo Server and GraphQL.
+Users can search books, and when they are logged in, also they can save favorite books.

-View the deployed page at [Book Search]( LINK TO HEROKU PAGE).
+View the deployed page at [Book Search](https://booksearchruth.herokuapp.com/).

 ## Contents